 Law for school leaders

-Master of Management i School Management in which MAN 5148 Leadership and Change comprises the foundation of the programme and MAN 5131 together with 3 other courses of 15 credits each fill it out.
-This course can be taken part time or as a component of the programme.
+The course MAN 5131 Law for school leaders can be included in the Executive Master of Management grade with spesialisation in i School Management in which MAN 5148 Leadership and Change comprises the foundation of the programme and MAN 5131 will be a part of the 2. year.
+This course can be taken as a single course, or as a component of the EMM-grade.

 List of topics and modules

 Module One: Distinguishing traits of employment legislation, legal method, the headmaster’s governing principles, the objectives and principles of good case administration, the concept of best qualified in hiring staff according to the Education Act and rules governing case administration in the hiring process.

 This module will take up legal method, especially as it applies to working rights, pupils’ rights and the headmaster’s governing rights.
 In addition, the legal concept of “best qualified” in the hiring process will be looked into, including rules governing priority and case administration in the hiring process of positions in the public sector.

 Module Two: Duty of loyalty and freedom of speech, job protection, including case administration of job protection cases, workforce (overstaffing) and conflict resolution.

 The module will go through the most essential elements of the Working Environment Act and tariff agreements that impact job protection and workforce cuts.
 In addition, focus will be put on case administration of these kinds of issues, including conflict resolution.
 Relevant legal custom and usage and comments from the Parliamentary Ombudsman regarding the same resolutions will be looked into, including the unwritten rule regarding duty of loyalty and the Constitutionally protected freedom of speech.